Klebson-I/LearnEnglishSheet/README.md

 # LearnEnglishSheet

 Restful interface to manage english words database.
-App also has possibility to render test from words to check knowledge, and create flashcards.
+App also has possibility to render test from words to check knowledge, and creates flashcards.

 It require to have :
 - mysql database running on your localhost (database file is uploaded with project) (hostname : localhost, user: root, no password)